-Dialectical behavioral therapy or DBT is a mindfulness-based psychotherapy, meaning the treatment rests upon DBT mindfulness skills, practices, attitudes and basic philosophy: the present moment is the anchor and the place where wisdom resides.
-DBT is part of the mindfulness movement and psychology’s third wave of behavior therapies:
+Dialectical behavioral therapy or DBT is mindfulness-based psychotherapy.
+The treatment rests upon DBT mindfulness skills, practices, attitudes, and basic philosophy: the present moment is the anchor and the place where wisdom resides.
+DBT mindfulness skills are a movement, and psychology’s third wave of behavior therapies:

 What Does “Dialectical” Mean?

-In short, “dialectical” means that two things can be true at the same time, even things which might seemingly contradict one another.
-A dialectical belief is that all people have something unique, different and worthy to teach us, no matter who they are or what they have done.
-A woman can be both a divine loving soul with a meaningful life purpose, and someone who has made choices in the past which hurt people and herself.
+In short, “dialectical” means that two things can be true simultaneously, even things that might seemingly contradict one another.
+A dialectical belief is that all people have something unique, different, and worthy to teach us, no matter who they are or what they have done.
+A woman can be both a divine loving soul with a meaningful life purpose and someone who has made choices in the past which hurt people and herself.

 The simplest definition of “dialectical” is “Both, And” (not either, or).
 Dialectical is often paradoxical.
-Being dialectical is consistent with being open-minded, releasing self-righteousness, “black and white” thinking, or “all or nothing” ways of seeing a situation; DBT is about both acceptance and change.
+Being dialectical is consistent with being open-minded, releasing self-righteousness, “black and white” thinking, or “all or nothing” ways of seeing a situation; DBT is about acceptance and change.
 Living life from a dialectical stance is about making effective moment to moment behavioral choices which foster a life consistent with one’s life worth living goals.
-This perspective is supportive of Villa Kali Ma’s emphasis on listening to the soul of each woman and fostering an environment wherein she is safe to hear this wise piece of herself.
+This perspective supports Villa Kali Ma’s emphasis on listening to each woman’s soul and fostering an environment wherein she is safe to hear this wise piece of herself.

 Foundational to DBT is the concept of “Wise Mind.”
 Villa Kali Ma women will learn how to connect with and honor the wise mind which already resides within them.
 The Wise Mind is present within every human being; it is an intuitive knowing.
-Wise Mind is the place within where clarity abounds – the source where reason and emotion collaborate and stillness speaks.
-As Marsha Linehan says, “Everyone has a wise mind, if you look deep enough, you can always find it.”
+Wise Mind is where clarity abounds – the source where reason and emotion collaborate, and stillness speaks.
+As Marsha Linehan says, “Everyone has a wise mind; if you look deep enough, you can always find it.”

 Wise Mind and Addiction